 [28/94 wef 01/03/1995]

-7. Subject to the provisions of this Act and any regulations made thereunder, every person registered under this Act shall be issued with an identity card.
+7. Subject to this Act, every person registered under this Act shall be issued with an identity card.

-—(1) Any person registered under the provisions of this Act who changes his place of residence shall, within 28 days thereof, report the change to a registration officer.
+—(1) Any person registered under this Act who changes his place of residence shall, within 28 days thereof, report the change to a registration officer.

-(2) Where a person registered under the provisions of this Act has changed or changes his place of residence to a place outside Singapore, he may inform a registration officer of his contact address in Singapore, which shall be —
+(2) Where a person registered under this Act has changed or changes his place of residence to a place outside Singapore, he may inform a registration officer of his contact address in Singapore, which shall be —

 the address of any premises in Singapore which he still owns an estate or interest in and which is used or permitted under written law to be used as residence; or